 Other major works on the A23 at Streatham Hill in July meant we needed to demobilise our works on the A24.
 This was to reduce disruption and impact on traffic.

-We'll return to the A24 in January 2026.
-We'll finish installing the new valve, complete the final connections and commission the upgraded main.
+We returned to the A24 in January 2026 to finish installing the new valve, complete the final connections and commission the upgraded main.

 |